YuganshT79/Smiley-Rating/README.md

 - Make a new `branch` with dscriptive name
 - Implement your feature
 - Make a pull request to the repo
-- Thanks for Contribution, now smile :Smile: an rejoice
+- Thanks for Contribution, now smile :smile: an rejoice

 ## Things to implement